swayok/laravel-extended-errors/Readme.md

 This one stores all data from current request just like exception logs generated by HTML Renderer.
 This provides better understanding of what happened.

+#### Whoops exception page replacement
+To replace HTML exception pages rendered by built-in Laravel's Whoops handler with exception page rendered by this package you need to add `'replace_whoops' => true,` to `config/logging.php`